|Economics: Master's Programme, 120 credits|

 - assess weaknesses and strengths of alternative methods used in social sciences.

-The Master’s programme provides the student with the qualifications required for positions in the financial sector, central government, academia and other public sectors as well as in private firms outside the financial sector, such as consultancies.
+The Master’s programme provides the student with the qualifications required for positions within the financial sector, central government, academia and other public sectors as well as in private firms outside the financial sector, such as consultancies.
 The Master’s programme in economics prepares the student for PhD studies as well as providing a sound basis for a professional career outside the academic world.

 Title of qualification